SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Dataset Details

 \subsection{MoralMachineClassic}

-\textbf{Description}: This dataset contains three \textbf{moral decision-making scenarios}, which a large number of participants were asked to provide \textbf{subjective choices} for.
+\textbf{Description}: This dataset contains three \textbf{moral decision-making scenarios}, for which participants provided \textbf{subjective choices}.
 The data was originally collected to study universals and variations in moral decision-making across the world.

 \textbf{Questions}: 3, with an average of 17,720 responses per question.

 \textbf{Example question}:

 \begin{examplebox} A man in blue is standing by the railroad tracks when he notices an empty boxcar rolling out of control.
 It is moving so fast that anyone it hits will die.
 Ahead on the main track are five people.
 There is one person standing on a side track that doesn’t rejoin the main track.
 If the man in blue does nothing, the boxcar will hit the five people on the main track, but not the one person on the side track.
 If the man in blue flips a switch next to him, it will divert the boxcar to the side track where it will hit the one person, and not hit the five people on the main track.
 What should the man in blue do? \end{examplebox}